-All relevant policies relating to End-Point Assessment are available to download from https://www.marshallassessment.com/our-policies
+All relevant policies relating to End-Point Assessment are available to download from Marshall-assessment.com.

 The Knowledge, Skills and Behaviours required to be met for this Standard are listed in the assessment plan and also below.
 A detailed guidance pack with assessment criteria, amplifications, exemplifications, mock material where appropriate and support to prepare for EPA will be provided on registration with Marshall Assessment as the EPAO.